Property and Environment Research Center Blog

 With conservation agreements you’re paying for conservation directly rather than as a by-product of something else—say some activity that uses the resource you’re trying to protect but in a less damaging way.
 The problem is that markets for the kind of products that do that are pretty small, and pretty uncertain.
 And at the end of the day, they’re not really necessary.

 It is much better to devise agreements to give people things they need in exchange for exactly what you want in return, which in this case is straight-ahead conservation.
 That way conservation becomes the thing that stimulates local economies by competing with destructive development.

 All of this, of course, requires that you think about conservation as something that you pay for, just like everything else.
 That’s important because people in developing countries support conservation for the same reasons we do, but as a practical matter they can’t afford to forgo development anymore than we can.
 They are happy, though, to accept compensation in exchange for conservation.

-Q: Prior to establishing Save Your World, you worked for more than 20 years as the chief economist at Conservation International.
+Q: Prior to establishing the Conservation Agreement Fund, you worked for more than 20 years as the chief economist at Conservation International.
 What did your time at CI teach you about conservation and how have you applied to your new position?